 You might have other options, as well.
 Many government agencies (federal, state, and local), non-profits, and private organizations are offering financial assistance for those struggling due to the outbreak of COVID-19.
 If you think they can help, consider asking friends and family for short-term loans or help paying rent.

 It depends.
-Many states and cities have banned evictions during the coronavirus crisis.
-The federal government has also banned evictions from certain properties (visit Fannie Mae’s and Freddie Mac’s websites to see if your rental is covered by the federal ban).
+Many states and cities banned evictions at some point during the coronavirus crisis.
+The federal government has also banned evictions from certain properties (visit Fannie Mae’s and Freddie Mac’s websites to see if your rental is covered by these limited bans).

-However, some states do not have an eviction moratorium in place; some never enacted a ban, while others have again started to allow evictions to proceed.
 Check to see whether your area has an eviction moratorium in place, and be sure to understand its terms.
-All moratoriums differ slightly--some are comprehensive bans on evictions, while others only prevent evictions under certain circumstances.
+All moratoriums differ slightly—some are comprehensive bans on evictions, while others only prevent evictions under certain circumstances.

 Keep in mind that even in areas with wide-reaching eviction moratoriums, landlords might still be able to evict tenants for some reasons, such as dealing drugs, threatening other people, or engaging in other illegal activity.

 Your lease or rental agreement dictates whether you or your landlord is responsible for paying for the utilities that service your rental.
 In most states, when a landlord is responsible for paying for a utility, such as electricity or cable, the landlord is not allowed to turn off the utility as retaliation for not paying rent.